anto112/Moil_ubuntu_new_version/README.md

-# Docker Image for classroom environment
+# Docker Image Ubuntu for running User interface apps

 *By : **Haryanto** (member of OIL-Lab in Ming Chi University of Technology, Taiwan)*